shanu2000/GTA6/README.md

 # GTA6
-A Frontend for the GTA6 game
+Just a frontend for GTA6 game website